tetsufmbio/taxontree/README.md

 Retain entries in which TaxOnTree could not determine their taxonomy ID.
 These entries will be assigned with the taxonomy ID of root (txid:1).
 It works on all inputs.

+* **-forceNoInternet

+Force TaxOnTree to not retrieve data from internet.
+It works on all inputs.

 * **-out <file_name> Default: Input name